Welcome to PayPal!

 Not all payment types are eligible for Micropayments pricing.

-If you are using PayPal Payouts (formerly Mass Pay), the PayPal Payouts Terms and Conditions will apply.
+If you use PayPal Payouts (formerly Mass Pay), the PayPal Payouts Terms and Conditions will apply.

 Your responsibility to notify PayPal of pricing or fee errors